cb1521/rock-paper-scissors-exercise/README.md

 # Instructions

 This is a python version of a rock paper scissors game.
 Some set up is required in order to run the game properly.
+Explanations loosely adapted from "my-first-app-exercise" by professor Michael Rossetti.

 ## Set-up